 Networking events:

-The GO GROUP Dinner (Mon 17th April) The official workshop networking dinner is the secret star of the event.
-Let’s follow up the day’s hot topics, get to know eachother more, start a friendship… everything can happen here!
+The official GO Group dinner is the secret star of the event.
+Let’s follow up the day’s hot topics, get to know each other more, start a friendship… everything can happen here!

 Registration Fee: